heiko73/data2mqtt/README.md

 # data2mqtt
-A Python script that can read data in various formats from an URL and publish the data to an MQTT broker
+A Python script that can read data in various formats from an URL and publishes the data to an MQTT broker

 ## Features